Honey Cake Biscotti are crunchy honey cookies great for snacking or dunking in a cup of tea. These lightly sweet treats are delicious any time of day.

 - Preheat oven to 350° F. Line a baking sheet with parchment paper.
 Set it aside.

-- In the bowl of an electric mixer, whisk together the flour, brown sugar, cinnamon, ginger, baking powder and salt.
+- In the bowl of an electric mixer, whisk together the flour, brown sugar, cinnamon, ginger, and baking powder.

 - Add the oil, honey, coffee and eggs to the dry ingredients and mix just until combined.

 - Divide the dough in half.
-Form each half into a log (about 10 inches long and 3 inches wide) on the prepared baking sheet.
+Roll each piece into a log (about 10 inches long and 3 inches wide) on the prepared baking sheet.
 Leave 3 inches between the logs.

-- Bake for 30-35 minutes or until loaves are set.
+- Bake for 30-35 minutes or until the loaves are lightly browned.

 - Remove from the oven and allow to cool on the baking sheet for 5-10 minutes.